Beaver Castor canadensis

 FEEDING HABITS:

 Beavers eat bark and cambium (the softer growing tissue under the bark of trees).
 Their favorites include willow, maple, poplar, beech, birch, alder, and aspen trees.
 They also eat water vegetation as well as buds and roots.
 Cellulose, which usually cannot be digested by mammals, is a major component of their diet.
-Beavers have microorganisms in their cecum (a sac between the large and small intestine) TO digest this material.
+Beavers have microorganisms in their cecum (a sac between the large and small intestine) to digest this material.

 CONSERVATION:

-The conservation status differs with respect to source, but there have been significant threats to the survival of the beaver.
+The conservation status differs with respect to source but there have been significant threats to the survival of the beaver.
 Beavers have been hunted and trapped extensively in the past and by about 1900, the animals were almost gone in many of their original habitats.
 Pollution and habitat loss have also affected the survival of the beaver.
 In the last century, however, beavers have been successfully reintroduced to many of their former habitats.